jbooba/WiFiApple/README.md

 When the game status changes from "In-Progress" to "Game Over," the script will find the final score and determine if the monitored team won.
 If it did, a trigger will be sent.

-To use: install Flask and [https://github.com/toddrob99/MLB-StatsAPI](the MLB Stats API from Todd Rob)
+To use: install [Flask](https://github.com/pallets/flask) and the [MLB Stats API from Todd Rob](https://github.com/toddrob99/MLB-StatsAPI)

 run the script from the command line. it will launch a web page on localhost:5000